-A) Conventional Earbuds.
-Earbuds sit in the outer ear and create a loose seal at best, as shown in Figure 1 A. Typically, they provide low isolation from outside noise and need to be turned up louder in noisy environments.
-In addition to low isolation, the lack of a seal typically results in lower quantity of bass, especially deep bass, compared to other types of headphones.
-The one-size-fits-all nature of ear buds will result in many users having trouble achieving the best comfort, sound quality, and/or secure fit with earbuds.
+A) Conventional Earbuds: Earbuds sit in the outer ear and create a loose seal at best, as shown in Figure 1 A. Typically, they provide low isolation from outside noise and need to be turned up louder in noisy environments.
+In addition to low isolation, the lack of a seal typically results in a lower quantity of bass, especially deep bass, compared to other types of headphones.
+The one-size-fits-all nature of earbuds will result in many users having trouble achieving the best comfort, sound quality, and/or secure fit with earbuds.

-There is a good number of people that don’t know how to get the best fit and seal, as can be seen in some over-the-ear and balanced armature models of earphones on Amazon.
-When someone bucks the trend and says there is no bass from a known bass heavy IEM, it most likely isn’t the product, but the user (although products can be defective).
+There is a good number of people who don’t know how to get the best fit and seal, as can be seen in some over-the-ear and balanced armature models of earphones on Amazon.
+When someone bucks the trend and says there is no bass from a known bass-heavy IEM, it most likely isn’t the product, but the user (although products can be defective).

 If you are experiencing any of the above issues, try pushing the IEMs deeper into your ear canal and/or try different ear tips.
 Using an incorrectly sized eartip can have other negative effects on the seal, such as an eartip that is too small may not reach the sides of the ear canal for an airtight fit while one that is too large can make getting a deep enough seal impossible or – in some cases – can even collapse inside the ear canal, again preventing a good seal and reducing comfort.